SKU# <% sku %>

 Other sources of information include:

-For pre-orders, cases will start shipping as soon as the next production run finishes.
-Orders of existing inventory are shipped as soon as possible.
-In both cases, actual shipping duration depends on shipping method and destination country, as well as any delay resulting from the destination country's customs processing.
-Typically, shipping by air may take 1-3 weeks.
+Actual shipping duration depends on shipping method and destination country, as well as any delay resulting from the destination country's customs processing.
+Typically, shipping by air may take 1-3 weeks from the ship date.

 The M1 comes with the following: screws for drive and fan mounting, rubber softmounts for drive mounting, 3.5" HDD cage, 2.5" stacking brackets, slim optical drive bracket, SFX PSU bracket, ATX PSU bracket, front USB/audio ports and power switch, left-angle internal AC cable, 4x 120mm fan filters, 4x 120mm metal fan grilles.
 No fans or paper manual are included.